JakeSteam/WordNetToSQLite/README.md

 # WordNet to SQLite

-This repo provides a Python script to convert WordNet's word data (`/wordnet-data`) into a SQLite database (`words.db`) with unique combinations of word & type, with structure:
+This repo provides a Python script to convert WordNet's word data (`/wordnet-data`) into a SQLite database (`words.db`) with 70,433 unique combinations of word & type, with structure:

 ```
 words (word TEXT, type TEXT, definitions TEXT)
 ```

+The intended purpose is for a word game, so non-words, proper nouns, and profanity have been removed where possible.

 ## Sample contents